 When organizing, arrange from the furthest end towards the entrance.
 Place items you are less likely to use at the furthest end and the ones you are most likely to need closer to the door.
 For instance, you are most likely to frequently use seasonal clothes (summer and winter), holiday decorations, cookware, and hobby tools.
 You should place these items well within reach.

 It is wise to list down the contents of every box.
 Attach a list of the contents of every box on the side and top of each box.
 Also, give each box a unique number for proper recording.
 It might sound tasking, but it makes it easy to locate something when you're in need of it.

 Once you have your boxes and contents listed, create a master list with all the numbers of the boxes plus their contents.
 If you don't like typing or writing all this down, some apps can record the data for you through voice.
 Keep a copy of the information safely and print out a copy and keep it well in your storage unit.
 The master list is also excellent, especially when getting insurance for your items.

 5. Make Aisles in Your Unit

 If you plan to make frequent visits to your units, creating paths that allow access is advisable.
 You can do this by grouping your items when packing and stacking.
 For instance, let the furniture stay on one side and boxes on the other side, leaving a middle path.
-Also, if possible, disassemble your furniture and store nuts securely.
+Also, if possible, disassemble your furniture.

 As for the boxes, group them in sections when stacking.
 For instance, let kitchenware be in a particular space, then create a path before stacking up other boxes.